cg-dot/oai-reverse-proxy/docs/user-management.md

 ## Per-user authentication (`GATEKEEPER=user_token`)

 This mode allows you to provision separate Bearer tokens for each user.
-You can manage users via the /admin/users REST API, which itself requires an admin Bearer token.
+You can manage users via the /admin/users via REST or through the admin interface at `/admin`.

 To begin, set `ADMIN_KEY` to a secret value.
-This will be used to authenticate requests to the /admin/users REST API.
+This will be used to authenticate requests to the REST API or to log in to the UI.

 [You can find an OpenAPI specification for the /admin/users REST API here.](openapi-admin-users.yaml)

 By default, the proxy will store user data in memory.
-Naturally, this means that user data will be lost when the proxy is restarted, though you can use the bulk user import/export feature to save and restore user data manually or via a script.
+Naturally, this means that user data will be lost when the proxy is restarted, though you can use the user import/export feature to save and restore user data manually or via a script.
 However, the proxy also supports persisting user data to an external data store with some additional configuration.

 Below are the supported data stores and their configuration options.

 ### Memory

-This is the default data store (`GATEKEEPER_STORE=memory`)  User data will be stored in memory and will be lost when the proxy is restarted.
-You are responsible for downloading and re-uploading user data via the REST API if you want to persist it.
+This is the default data store (`GATEKEEPER_STORE=memory`)  User data will be stored in memory and will be lost when the server is restarted.
+You are responsible for exporting and re-importing user data after a restart.

 ### Firebase Realtime Database